gabriel-jm/lithen-fns/docs/el.md

 Previously used with `html.first`.

-## Returns
-A `ChildNode`, the first element of the document fragment created by the `html` tag function.
+It returns a `ChildNode`, the first element of the document fragment created by the `html` tag function.

 ## Usage
 ```ts